 For 24-hour protection, many women find a support pessary helpful.
 This is a plastic ring-type device that's inserted into the vagina.
 It also increases pressure on the urethra muscles and adds support to the pelvic region.
 Because these devices must be fitted to your pelvis size, they require a doctor's visit.
 They, can, however, be removed by you for cleaning, but should be replaced with a new one each year -- and that necessitates another trip to the doctor.
 Be aware that -- in some cases -- a pessary can worsen urinary incontinence.

 More recently, vaginal guards have become available.
 Vaginal guards -- disposable polyurethane devices -- come in three sizes.
 The guard is inserted into the vagina using an applicator and adds support to the pelvic structures and urethra muscles.

 Skin Care Treatments

-Most experts agree that changing pads or panties whenever you feel significantly wet can help.
+Most experts agree that changing pads or underwear whenever you feel wet can help.
 So can rinsing the genital area with warm water and drying it thoroughly each time you change pads.

-Some people find skin care products featuring a moisture barrier helpful in reducing skin irritations.
-Any products used to treat diaper rash can work very well for protecting skin from incontinence.
+Some people find skin care products featuring a moisture barrier helpful in reducing skin irritation.
+Any products for diaper rash can help.